 All veterans receiving VA educational benefits for training at TCC fall under an additional qualification beyond the College’s standards of academic progress.
 Any such veteran who fails to earn a 2.0 GPA at TCC for two consecutive academic terms will be reported to the VA for unsatisfactory progress, and VA educational benefits will cease.
 This qualification addresses only VA benefits and does not have any direct impact on the student’s academic standing with the College itself.
 All questions regarding this policy should be addressed to the veterans services coordinator in the Veterans Center.
 (See Veterans Services .)

-If the advised pathway includes developmental education, students will find a variety of options for movement through the program.
-The different offerings take into account the varied levels of academic need, learning style, student motivation and time commitment.
+If the advised pathway includes developmental education, students will find a variety of options for progression through the program.
+The different offerings take into account academic need, learning style, student motivation and time commitment.
 Whether a student needs support in reading, writing or mathematics, the student will find a class offering that fits his or her academic needs, learning style and life situation.
-Each subject area of the developmental program offers courses that are contextualized in the meta-majors, modularized for individualized learning experiences, compressed for acceleration, or a combination of some, or all, of these formats.
-To ensure that students move into the best pathway for their specific situation, they are asked to work closely with an academic advisor or a representative within the developmental program.
+The College offers courses that are contextualized in the meta-majors, module-based for individualized learning experiences, compressed for acceleration, or a combination of some, or all, of these formats.
+To ensure that students move into the best pathway for their specific situation, they are asked to work closely with an academic advisor or a representative within the Transitional Studies Division.

 Classification of Students

 A first-year student is a student who, at the time of registration, has fewer than 30 semester hours of college credit in courses carrying degree credit and who is registered in at least one course for credit.